-44 Developer shall perform load calculations and voltage drop calculations for each circuit.
-45 Developer shall not use more than a 3 percent voltage drop from the load center cabinet to the branch circuits to size conductors.
-The conductors from the load center to the point of service must be sized using a 1 percent voltage drop.
-All new lighting load center cabinets must be metered for a maximum of 480 volts.
+- 1 branch circuits to size conductors.
+The conductors from the load center to the point of service - 2 must be sized using a 1 percent voltage drop.
+All new lighting load center cabinets must be - 3 metered for a maximum of 480 volts. - 4 Developer shall design the freeway lighting circuits in such a manner as to minimize the total - 5 loss of lighting to an area in the event of a circuit failure.
+At a minimum, the design must include - 6 the following:

-- 4 Developer shall design the freeway lighting circuits in such a manner as to minimize the total 5 loss of lighting to an area in the event of a circuit failure.
-At a minimum, the design must include 6 the following: - A. Median poles with two or more lights must have a minimum of two circuits within each pole.
-Adjacent poles may be on the same circuit(s), but luminaire orientation must be varied (staggered by 180°±) to minimize the effect of all luminaires in a circuit being on the same side of the barrier wall; - B. High mast poles of 100 feet, 120 feet, and 150 feet, containing approximately 4, 6 or 8 luminaires respectively, must have a minimum of two circuits within each pole.
+- A. Median poles with two or more lights must have a minimum of two circuits within each pole.
+Adjacent poles may be on the same circuit(s), but luminaire orientation must be varied (staggered by 180°±) to minimize the effect of all luminaires in a circuit being on the same side of the barrier wall: - B. High mast poles of 100 feet, 120 feet, and 150 feet, containing approximately 4, 6 or 8 luminaires respectively, must have a minimum of two circuits within each pole.
 Within limitations, two adjacent poles, or two nearby poles in a staggered configuration, must not be on the same two circuits.
-Within a quadrant area of a directional interchange, a minimum of 6 to 8 circuits must be maintained; and - 16 C. Light poles containing one luminaire each must not have adjacent single poles on the 17 same circuit unless there are special circumstances. - 18 Developer shall limit circuit size based on voltage drop and conductor size.
-The number of 19 circuits contained within one load center cabinet, and the location of each cabinet, may be 20 governed by power company requirements. - Light poles must comply with the requirements in the AASHTO Standard Specifications for Structural Supports for Highway Signs, Luminaires, and Traffic Signals.
-All new light poles must be aluminum, except high mast poles and median barrier mounted type U poles.
-Developer shall provide a permanent level maintenance pad for all high mast lighting.
-Developer shall provide a maintenance platform where the roadway side slope is greater than 4:1 (H:V). - 26 Developer shall provide a pull box at the intersection of each foundation conduit and the 27 mainline conduit that runs parallel with the freeway.
-All lighting pull boxes and lids must comply 28 with ANSI/SCTE 77 requirements with a Tier 22 load requirement and must be tamper-resistant. - Developer shall prepare a Lighting Design Report that provides all necessary engineering data to support the conclusions arrived at by Developer for the roadway lighting design.
-The Lighting Design Report must include equipment type, photometric analyses, layout, voltage drop calculations, load calculations, and conductor sizing information.
-The Lighting Design Report must be signed and sealed by a Professional Engineer.
-At the same time as the Initial Design Submittal of the roadway lighting system Developer shall submit the Lighting Design Report to ADOT.
+Within a quadrant area of a directional interchange, a minimum of 6 to 8 circuits must be maintained; and - C. Light poles containing one luminaire each must not have adjacent single poles on the same circuit unless there are special circumstances. - 18 Developer shall limit circuit size based on voltage drop and conductor size.
+The number of 19 circuits contained within one load center cabinet, and the location of each cabinet, may be 20 governed by power company requirements. - 21 Light poles must comply with the requirements in the AASHTO Standard Specifications for - Structural Supports for Highway Signs, Luminaires, and Traffic Signals.
+All new light poles must 22 23 - be aluminum, except high mast poles and median barrier mounted type U poles.
+Developer - 24 shall provide a permanent level maintenance pad for all high mast lighting.
+Developer shall - 25 provide a maintenance platform where the roadway side slope is greater than 4:1 (H:V). - 26 Developer shall provide a pull box at the intersection of each foundation conduit and the - 27 mainline conduit that runs parallel with the freeway.
+All lighting pull boxes and lids must comply - 28 with ANSI/SCTE 77 requirements with a Tier 22 load requirement and must be tamper-resistant. - 29 Developer shall prepare a Lighting Design Report that provides all necessary engineering data - 30 to support the conclusions arrived at by Developer for the roadway lighting design.
+The Lighting - 31 Design Report must include equipment type, photometric analyses, layout, voltage drop - 32 calculations, load calculations, and conductor sizing information.
+The Lighting Design Report - 33 must be signed and sealed by a Professional Engineer.
+At the same time as the Initial Design - 34 Submittal of the roadway lighting system Developer shall submit the Lighting Design Report to - 35 ADOT.

-36 460.3.6.1 Power Metering Requirements
+460.3.6.1 Power Metering Requirements

-- 37 Developer shall design lighting power supplies to separately meter the following lighting38 systems:
+- 37 Developer shall design lighting power supplies to separately meter the following lighting 38 systems:

-- A. Power supplied for all Non-Maintained Elements to be owned by ADOT, including the following:
+- 39 A. Power supplied for all Non-Maintained Elements to be owned by ADOT, including the 40 following:

-- 41 1.
-Mainline lighting;
+- 1. Mainline lighting;

-- 42 2.
-Ramp lighting;
+- 2. Ramp lighting;

-- 43 3.
-Frontage road lighting;
+- 3. Frontage road lighting;

-- 44 4.
-Crossroad street lighting; and
+- 4. Crossroad street lighting; and 44